 Did you know that storm drains are NOT connected to sanitary sewer systems and treatment plants?
-The purpose of storm drains is to carry rainwater away from developed areas to prevent flooding.
-Untreated storm water and the pollutants it carries flow directly into our creeks, rivers, and eventually the Great Lakes.
 ONLY CLEAN WATER SHOULD FLOW INTO STORM DRAINS!
-To learn more follow the Stormwater Management link to the right.
+To learn more follow the Stormwater Management link above.

 Do you know where our drinking water comes from?
-Lansing is a unique city in that it is completely reliant on the Saginaw Aquifer, "The aquifer – which stretches from 25 to 600 feet below the surface -- is one of the most spectacular natural resources in all of Michigan."
+"The Saginaw aquifer – which stretches from 25 to 600 feet below the surface -- is one of the most spectacular natural resources in all of Michigan."
 Read more here

 Crego park and Fidelity Lake was the home base for Prerana SUP Yoga classes this summer.
 Nestled close to the heart of the city, and yet completely secluded and quiet, this lake gave many of us delight, inner peace, and that mini-vacay we needed this summer.
 However Crego was not always the cleanest and best-kept secret lake in Lansing.
 Learn more about the redemption and restoration of Crego park here.